dubreuia/intellij-plugin-save-actions/RELEASING.md

 ## Uploading to jetbrains

-Only idea versions get released (not master).
+Only idea versions get released (not main).
 Go to https://plugins.jetbrains.com/plugin/edit?pluginId=7642 and upload each build individually.